reykjavik-university/2014-T-514-VEFT/Week11/RabbitMQ.md

 Now let's dream big.
-Few years later your small business has grown big and you now have hundred of employers working at your company and you have added some "crucial" departments into your organization structure, such as sales- and marketing.
+Few years later your small business has grown big and you now have hundred of employers working at your company and you have added some "crucial" departments into your organization structure, such as sales and marketing.
 To make this nightmare even worse, the sales department is using [SAP](http://www.sap.com/index.html) and marketing is using some other horrible tool for collecting statistical information on orders.
 These system now need to